jonathanchancey/stacks/README.md

 #### Coalesce and Dichotomy - K3s

-Cilium Cluster Mesh and multi zone testing
+Cilium Cluster Mesh and multi-zone testing

+#### Ephemera - K3s

+Test cluster for Academy.
+Used to test major changes like swapping out the CNI and switching to BGP

 ### Terraform - `terraform`

-I use terraform for local/public DNS and for "Quick" VM Provisioning
+I use Terraform for DNS and "quick" VM Provisioning

-Proxmox really isn't suited for terraform but I'm excited to try VMs in kubernetes or maybe that popsicle operator (crossplane)
+Proxmox isn't really suited for Terraform but at least it's better than ClickOps

 ### Proxmox